23004513/AOA-Java-M15/EX NO 5E- MST - Boruvka's Algorithm.md

 <img width="292" height="235" alt="image" src="https://github.com/user-attachments/assets/06246b27-37a9-40a8-bd7a-37a1d5187cd1" />

 ## Algorithm
-1. Start and read the number of vertices V and edges E of the graph.
+1.Start and read the number of vertices V and edges E of the graph.

 2.Initialize each vertex as a separate component (Disjoint Set / Union-Find).